Botanists Are Working to Save Palm Trees from Extinction Threat

 Samuel Rai, co-author of the book and head of the directorate of cinchona and other medicinal plant plantations, claimed that botanists from all over the world valued their work.

+There is now just one Windamere palm tree—named after the well-known Darjeeling hotel—in the little Kalimpong forest, which is the only area where it is found growing naturally.
 The reason behind the palm's threat of extinction in the wild is unknown to botanists.
 But as an attractive plant, it has been shipped all over the world throughout the years.

 Read More: